 Each single entity is composed of a title, some attributes or measures and relationships with other entities.
-In particular, by exploding the content of an entity (i.e. Sales fact 1998 as in figure above), you may encounter the following elements:
+Relations are available clicking on i icon of one entity.
+In particular, by exploding the content of an entity (i.e. Sales as in figure above), you may encounter the following elements:

-- measure: it refers to fields associated with numeric data (e.g. number of sold items); - attribute: it refers to fields that can be associated to a category (e.g. product category); - relation: it refers to relationships or connections between two entities (e.g. relationship between the product sales fact and the product dimension).
+- measure: it refers to fields associated with numeric data (e.g. UNIT SALES); - attribute: it refers to fields that can be associated to a category (e.g. PRODUCT ID); - relation: it refers to relationships or connections between two entities (e.g. relationship between the sales and the product dimension).